 Finally, in order to improve road safety in Haiti, Humanity & Inclusion raises the population's awareness of the dangers on the road and ways of improving people with disabilities' access to public transport.

 Haiti is one of the poorest countries in the world and suffers from chronic political instability.
 The needs vary widely between the different areas of the country and the different populations concerned.
 It is frequently affected by hurricanes and earthquakes, weakening an already vulnerable population and further damaging the defective infrastructure.

-In the capital, Port-au-Prince, there are huge needs arising from the socio-economic situation: unemployment, which is particularly high among the young, the rising cost of essential foodstuffs, insecurity, and the lack of access to water, education and health care.
-In rural areas, there is a general lack of services (schools and health centres), and the populations are very vulnerable to natural disasters (cyclones, floods and drought).
-In this context of widespread poverty, the conditions for people with disabilities are even more alarming and their most basic needs, for food, housing, health care, access to orthopaedic fitting, and safety, are simply not met.
+In the capital, Port-au-Prince, the needs are huge due to the severe unemployment, which is particularly high amongst young people, the rising cost of essential foodstuffs, insecurity, and poor access to water, education and healthcare.
+In rural areas, there is a stark lack of services (schools, health centres etc.) which make the population highly vulnerable to natural disasters (cyclones, floods, drought).
+In this context of widespread poverty, people with disabilities are particularly badly affected and their basic needs, such as access to food, drink, housing, health care, orthopaedic fitting, security, are often not met.